latestchatty/latest-chatty-ios/README.md

 Xcode project now uses CocoaPods dependency management (just for AFNetworking at the moment).
 This requires CocoaPods 0.39 & ruby 2.2 (NOT ruby 2.3).
+You must use the .xcworkspace when opening the project now, and not the .xcodeproj.

 4.7.0
 ====